beetbox/beets/docs/plugins/unimported.rst

 Unimported Plugin
 =================

-The ``unimported`` plugin allows to list all files in the library folder which are not listed in the beets library database.
+The ``unimported`` plugin allows to list all files in the library folder which are not listed in the beets library database, including art files.

 Command Line Usage
 ------------------